JuliaDocs/Documenter.jl/docs/src/contributing.md

 ### End to end testing

-Tests that building docs of example packages from source and inspect the results (end to end testing) are located in `/test/examples`.
+Tests that build example package docs from source and inspect the results (end to end tests) are located in `/test/examples`.
 The main entry points are `test/examples/make.jl` for building and `test/examples/test.jl` for doing some basic checks on the generated outputs.